kiizerd/pomodoro/README.md

 A Pomodoro timer made with Typescript, React and styled-components.
 Bootstrapped with `create-react-app`.

 The main purpose of this project was to have something simple to build to teach myself Typescript.
-I'd say in that regard it went decently well, I got a good handle of the syntax and the basic typing system.
+In that regard it went decently well, I got a good handle of the syntax and the basic typing system.
 The intellisence provided by VSCode definitely helped prevent some would-be errors.

 My biggest challenge in this project was getting a timer to tick every second within React.
 The solution was the `useEffect` hook and the JS `setInterval` method.